 Another important thing is to resolve the tension by voice-leading smoothly into the target chord that comes next.
 I play you an example of this in the video as well.

 Another use for the H/W Diminished Scale is over the diminished 7th chord.
-That’s the one you practiced over in the last lesson, so it should be familiar.
+That’s the one we learned in the video lesson and backing track above, so it should be familiar.

 Exception: m7b5 chords